 The only win so far for the fully militarized version was in the summer of 2004, when Sikorsky was awarded the contract for the Canadian Maritime Helicopter Project to replace Canada's notoriously ancient Sea Kings, to be used in utility transport, maritime warfare, and SAR roles.
 The H-92 beat the AgustaWestland EH-101 Cormorant in the deal.

 28 "CH-148" multirole machines were to be provided, with initial deliveries in 2010.
 For whatever reasons, the program has not gone smoothly, Sikorsky being hit with penalties.
-The facts are difficult to obtain, with claims that Sikorsky failed to meet contract balanced against claims that the Canadians kept asking for changes.
+The facts are difficult to obtain, with claims that Sikorsky failed to meet contract up against claims that the Canadians kept asking for changes.

 In any case, the CH-148 has a Telephonics AN/APS-143B search radar, in a drum radome under the forward fuselage; an infrared imaging turret under the nose; a dipping sonar / sonar buoy system; an "electronic support measures (ESM)" system to locate and classify radio emitters; and a defensive countermeasures suite.
 They have pylons outboard of the sponsons to carry munitions, it seems with only homing torpedoes qualified at the outset.
 It is likely that they will also be able to handle pintle-mounted machine guns, but no details on that issue have been released.